Why You Compare Yourself to Other People (And How To Stop)

 And it’s this third point that’s really powerful.
 Simply stated:

-2. You find evidence in others to support what you think (for example, if you don’t feel good about your own weight and physique you find someone thin and fit to compare yourself to, or if you’re not the intelligent type you find someone incredibly smart to compare yourself to)
+2. And so, you find evidence in others to support what you think (for example, if you don’t feel good about your own weight and physique you find someone thin and fit to compare yourself to, or if you’re not the intelligent type you find someone incredibly smart to compare yourself to)

 How It Works